10 Must-Have Treats for Your Office Snack Drawer

 I think of it as “Hangry Hour,” that mid-afternoon slump when lunch has worn off but dinner’s still distant, and you need a little boost to carry you to the end of the day.
 Why settle for the overpriced, stale snacks in the vending machine?
 Stock a snack drawer with these top-rated, pick-me-up munchies.

 If you’re craving something savory, you can’t go wrong with a bag of chips.
 These Terra chips ($45 for 12 bags) are a healthy alternative to classic potato.
 Made from extra-thin slices of root vegetables—think sweet potato, parsnip and yuca—and sprinkled with sea salt, the chips taste as good as potato but have more vitamins.
 The chips are also gluten-free, vegan, kosher and cholesterol-free.
+(Try these other kosher snacks.)

 Inspired by pizza but with a healthy twist, these Shrewd Food Brickoven Pizza Protein Chips ($15 for 8 mini bags) pack 14 grams of protein per serving.
 Real cheese and Italian seasonings call to mind a mouth-watering pie, yet the chips are low-carb, gluten-free, soy-free, egg-free and nut-free.